 The bottom line is, you shouldn’t feel guilty for feeling like you’re outgrowing a friendship that you once felt was meant to last a lifetime.
 If your surrounding friends don’t represent the woman you want to become, it is okay to move in a different direction or change the narrative.
 No one is to blame or wrong.
 This can actually be healthy.
 Outgrowing a friendship actually shows that you aren’t stagnant or content.

 Here are 5 Signs You’ve Outgrown Your Friend

 - You don’t feel like yourself when you are with her.
-You constantly feel you like you can’t share how you truly feel or act like yourself in fear of making her feel uncomfortable.
+You always feel like you can’t share how you truly feel or act like yourself in fear of making her feel uncomfortable.
 If surrounding yourself with her is negatively bringing you away from your true self, then it’s a sign to let go.

-Ladies, I know it’s tough when on the journey of womanhood but we have to protect our surroundings.
+Ladies, I know it’s tough when on the journey of womanhood, but we have to protect our surroundings.
 If any of those 5 signs rang a bell, it’s time to evaluate your friendships.
 Your girlfriend may very well be a great person.
 Just because you’re drifting apart, doesn’t mean anyone did anything wrong.
 There’s no need to apologize because this is natural.
 Simply mentally acknowledge it and move forward.